emiliUn/deer-timestamp/readme.md

 ## :computer: Contributing

-Contact us at sample@sample.com (or visit https://github.com/emiliUn) for details on our code of conduct, and the process for submitting pull requests to us.
+WIP : Contact us at sample@sample.com (or visit https://github.com/emiliUn) for details on our code of conduct, and the process for submitting pull requests to us.

 ## :pencil2: Authors

-See also the list of [contributors](https://xxxx.com/projects/contributors) who participated in this project.
+WIP : See also the list of [contributors](https://xxxx.com/projects/contributors) who participated in this project.

 ## :police_car: License